Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects: Complementary Experimental Setup

 The covariates $(\mathcal{X})$, treatment assignments $(\vect{T})$, and outcomes $(\vect{Y})$ are synthetically generated following a specific data generative process outlined in Section \ref{sec:setup}.
 This section details one such data-generative process used in our experiments:

 Where $\mathcal{A}\vect{T}$ is the exposure map and would be the sum of treated neighbors for each node.
 In our setup, we assumed that this exposure map is known.
-In the experiments in which we compare our method against baselines, the target parameters are $\theta_0 = 10$ and $\alpha_0 = 5$.\\
+In the experiments in which we compare our method against baselines, the target parameters are $\theta_0 = 10$ and $\alpha_0 = 5$.
+For the Pubmed and Flickr datasets, we adopt this data generative process to generate $(\mathcal{X}, \vect{T}, \vect{Y})$.